10 Key EdTech future Trends Shaping Education in 2026

 1. Use of AI and Automation

 Machine learning and AI are helping create personalized learning experiences.
-By looking at each learner’s interaction, sites are now able to provide content that addresses their specific needs, which enhances engagement and retention.
+By looking at each learner’s interaction, platforms are now able to provide content that addresses their specific needs, which enhances engagement and retention.

-According to Forbes, 60% of educators already use AI in education, like classroom daily, a number that’s expected to grow.
+According to Forbes, 60% of educators already use AI in education in some capacity daily, a number that is expected to grow significantly through 2026.

 2. Hybrid Learning Models